LomNtetha/LomNtetha/README.md

 #### I'm Lumkile Ntetha, and here's a little bit about me:
 - 🌟📚 I'm committed to continuous learning and upskilling every day!
 - 🌱 I’m currently learning and upskilling in Python
-- 👯 I'm currently looking for new job opportunities that align with my skills and passions.
+- 👯 I'm looking for new job opportunities aligning with my skills and passions.

 <div style="display: flex; align-items: center; margin-bottom: 20px; justify-content: space-between; flex-direction: column;">